Can Pool Leaks Be Fixed? Complete Repair Guide 2026

 - Visual inspection: Check all visible equipment, fittings, and pool surfaces for obvious damage, wet spots, or cracks.

-- Use leak detection methods: Food coloring test near suspected areas - dye will flow toward leak sources.
+- Use leak detection methods: Food coloring test near suspected areas - with the pump OFF and the water completely still, release dye next to the suspected spot; it will be drawn into the leak by hydrostatic pressure.
 For vinyl pools, check all seams, corners, and areas around steps or ladders.

 DIY Repair Methods That Work